 Lemon Layer Cake with Lemon Cream Cheese Buttercream

 This is the only Lemon Layer Cake recipe you need!!
 Not only is it moist and loaded with fresh lemon flavor, but it’s frosted with a delicious creamy lemon buttercream frosting.
-This cake is a lemon lover’s dream and perfect for any special occasion!
+This cake is a lemon lover’s dream and is perfect for any special occasion!

 It’s certainly no secret that I love lemon desserts and it’s very evident by the many lemon desserts I post, but I can’t seem to help myself.
 I love everything lemon!
 Last year I posted my Lemon Chiffon Layer Cake, a delicious and light cake, with a texture more like a sponge cake.
 The year 2021…what?
 I haven’t posted a recipe for a regular Lemon Layer Cake?
 What’s wrong with me?
 With that being said, I decided it was high time!
 I actually experimented with this recipe twice before getting the perfect texture, flavor, and moistness I was looking for and I was extremely happy with the end results!